 • Are the correct valves, hatches, and vents with the tightest sealing technology installed on the tank?
 What is the estimated standard cubic feet per hour of emissions at 75% and 90% of setpoint?

-Have the devices been tested and proven to exceed standard performance due to engineering improvements and material selection, such as the use of polyphenylene sulfide (PPS) seats?
+• Are the valves and hatches optimally sized to prevent cycling and chattering? • Have the devices been tested and proven to exceed standard performance due to engineering improvements and material selection, such as the use of polyphenylene sulfide (PPS) seats?
 (Figure 1).

 2) Ensure optimally staggered setpoints for vapor space pressure control devices.